openhab/openhab-addons/bundles/org.openhab.binding.mqtt.generic/README.md

 - **availabilityTopic**: The MQTT topic that represents the availability of the thing.
 This can be the thing's LWT topic.
 - **payloadAvailable**: Payload of the `Availability Topic`, when the device is available.
 Default: `ON`.
 - **payloadNotAvailable**: Payload of the `Availability Topic`, when the device is _not_ available.
 Default: `OFF`.
 - **transformationPattern**: An optional transformation pattern like [JSONPath](https://goessner.net/articles/JsonPath/index.html#e2) that is applied to the incoming availability payload.
-Transformations can be chained by separating them with the mathematical intersection character "∩".
+  Transformations can be chained by listing each in a separate line in the UI, or by separating them with the mathematical intersection character "∩".
   The result of the transformations is then checked against `payloadAvailable` and `payloadNotAvailable`.

 ## Supported Channels